 Our staff hold a range of Early Childhood qualifications and first aid certificates.
 All staff participate in ongoing professional development and many are following a path of continuing education.

 Heather Woolcott has been part of the Early Learning Centre Team since 2011.
 There is a warmth in her greetings to all families and always a big smile on her face.
-Previously, Heather has worked at a variety of Childcare Centres in Brisbane and started working in the school environment as a Prep Teacher Aid in Toowoomba.
+Previously, Heather has worked at childcare centres in Brisbane and in schools as a Prep Teacher Aid in Toowoomba.
 The draw of the beach soon took hold and Heather found a place within the team at EAC.
 Heather holds an Advanced Diploma in Children’s Services.
-Heather is interested in the outdoor environment and the role of play in nature.
-Heather can often be found in the mud kitchen or the sand pit having just as much fun as the children.
-Heather enjoys live music, mountain walks and spending time with family at the beach.
+Heather is connects deeply with the environment and the role of nature in play based learning.
+Heather can often be found in the mud kitchen or the sand pit having just as much fun as the children!